jmcheon/deep_learning_specialization/Course1/week2/README.md

 The main steps for building a Neural Network are:

-1. Define the model structure (such as number of input features)
+1. Define the model structure (such as the number of input features)
 2. Initialize the model's parameters
 3. Loop:
     -   Calculate current loss (forward propagation)